-Another Titans player tests positive for coronavirus; this week’s game likely to be played
+NFL postpones Titans-Steelers game until Monday or Tuesday after coronavirus outbreak

+One Titans player tested positive for the coronavirus in testing results returned Wednesday morning, according to the NFL.
+That new positive test came in addition to the eight confirmed positive test results for the Titans — including three players and five other team personnel — returned Tuesday, constituting the first coronavirus outbreak on an NFL team this season.

-The league regarded Wednesday’s one positive test as an encouraging development and a signal that, without a wider spread of the virus among the Titans, the league likely can proceed with playing this weekend’s scheduled game in Nashville between Tennessee and the Pittsburgh Steelers, according to multiple people familiar with the situation.
+The league regarded Wednesday’s one positive test as an encouraging development and a signal that, without a wider spread of the virus among the Titans, the league likely could proceed with playing the Titans-Steelers game during Week 4 of the season, according to multiple people familiar with the situation.

-It was not immediately clear, however, whether the NFL intends to play the game Sunday as scheduled or perhaps move it to Monday night to give the Titans some practice time this week.
-Playing the game Tuesday or moving it to later in the season also have been mentioned as possibilities.
-But Wednesday’s testing results increase the chances that the game will be kept on Sunday or perhaps moved back by only one day.
+Moving the game to later in the season also had been mentioned among the possibilities.
+But Wednesday’s testing results increased the chances that the game would be moved back by only a day or two.

 The Minnesota Vikings had no positive tests in the testing results returned Wednesday, the league also confirmed.